Gorasul: The Legacy of the Dragon: Plot

 Gorasul takes place in a fantasy setting and follows the story of Roszondas, an orphan raised by dragons.
 After being killed by demons, Roszondas awakens ten years in the future while suffering from amnesia.

 Development

 Gorasul was developed by the German company Silver Style, and was the studio's first game to appear in North America.
 It launched in fall 2001 in Germany and November 2001 in the United States.

-GameSpot
+Reception

 According to the review aggregator Metacritic, Gorasul received "mixed or average reviews" from critics.
 In Computer Games Magazine, John Brandon found Gorasul "worth a look" despite its flaws.
 GameSpot's Brett Todd wrote that the game "achieved something significant in copying the Baldur's Gate formula so well", but that its glitches and poor English translation made it a game "only for those who aren't easily frustrated or who have the patience to wait for a patch."